SimonNgj/softcalib/README.md

 # softcalib
-This repo contains the source code of paper: Characterization of flexible and stretchable using neural networks
+This repo contains the source code of paper: Characterization of flexible and stretchable sensors using neural networks